ZackTheAwkward/Branching/README.md

 ### Information Commands
 * `git status` - status of local workspace
 * `git log` - show log of commits
-* `git log --oneline` - shows log of commits down to one oneline
+* `git log --oneline` - shows log of commits down to one one line